János Starker: Reviews and published works

 Many documentaries, articles in magazines, and newspaper stories have acknowledged János Starker's virtuosity.
-He published numerous books and musical scores through Peer International, Schirmer, and International Music.
+He published numerous books and musical scores through Peer International, Schirmer, and Masters Music Publications.
 His autobiography, The World of Music According to Starker, was published in 2004 by Indiana University Press.

 Playing style

-Starker's playing style was intense and involved great technical mastery.
+Starker's playing style was intense.
 According to some of his students, his technique revolved around long, legato notes, with very little shifting noise from his left hand, resulting in smooth, pure tones, "each note sounding like a jewel."
 Starker himself described his sound as "centered" and "focused."
-He was known for his ability to produce an extremely wide range of sounds and tone shading.
+He was known for his ability to produce an extensive range of sounds and tone shading.
 He eschewed the wide vibrato favored by some of his peers—which he viewed as a cover for poor intonation—and was known for his patrician stage presence, preferring to let the music do the emoting.
 He quoted his long-time friend and colleague, György Sebők, who said, "Create excitement.
 Don't get excited."

 Personal habits

-Starker was a lifelong smoker with a sixty-cigarette-per-day habit.
-He also drank copious amounts of scotch whiskey.
+Starker was a lifelong smoker with a 60-cigarette-per-day habit.
+He also drank copious amounts of scotch whisky.
 He once refused to perform a concert in Columbia, South Carolina, that he was supposed to play because he was not allowed to smoke his "pre-concert cigarette" backstage.